asdf1011/bdec/docs/source/tutorial.rst

   592 bytes undecoded!

 We have now started to decode the file!
 Files that aren't png will no longer decode, as they won't start with the required signature.
+Note that the value of the signature field isn't displayed in the output xml; this is because as the value of the field is implied in the specification; if it wasn't that data, decoding would have failed.

 Updating the specification